28 Different Types of Weevils With Pictures

 The Green Immigrant Leaf Weevil is also unique in appearance compared to other weevils.

-As its name suggests, it has a bright green coloration that helps it blend in with the leaves of plants.
+As its name suggests, it has a bright green coloration that helps it blend in with plant leaves.

 It also has distinctive white spots on its back and a more slender snout than other weevil species.